What is a Good FCR Rate?

 To ensure that FCR continuously improves, a call center should use an - Identify, Develop, Check, and Act (IDCA) Closed-loop Improvement Cycle to measure, benchmark, and improve FCR performance.
 The four steps of the FCR-IDCA Closed-loop Improvement Cycle consist of:

 1. Identify - repeat call reasons to improve by measuring FCR and Csat performance

 2. Develop - a solution and implement a test pilot to reduce repeat call reasons

 3. Check - to see if the test pilot was successful by measuring changes in FCR

 4. Act - on customer feedback by implementing a standardized improvement plan for reducing repeat call reasons for the entire call center

-Find out why over 500 leading North American call centers trust mySQM™ FCR Insights Software as a best practice to measure and improve First Call Resolution.
+Find out why over 500 leading North American call centers trust mySQM™ Customer Service QA Software as a best practice to measure and improve First Call Resolution.
 Our software provides First Call Resolution insights by capturing and reporting external (e.g., post-call surveys) and internal (e.g., call data, quality assurance) data, all in one powerful First Call Resolution software platform.
 Our high-value software is specifically built to help call centers improve their operating costs.
 As a result, our client's average ROI is 450%, and the payback period is less than three months.